robcarver17/skipperman/docs/import_registration_data_help.md

 It's strongly recommended that you create at least one test registration in Wild Apricot at this stage before exporting the data.

-To export registration data from WA, click on the 'Export registrants' button, select 'Export to: CSV', make sure 'Export all fields' is ticked, and click Export (it's more reliable to export a .csv file, but Skipperman can also handle .xlsx spreadsheet files if you prefer to use those).
+To export registration data from WA, click on the `Export registrants` button, select `Export to: CSV`, make sure `Export all fields` is ticked, and click `Export` (it's more reliable to export a .csv file, but Skipperman can also handle .xlsx spreadsheet files if you prefer to use those).

 ***
 ***